 The Trust has put in place appropriate filters and monitoring systems to protect children, while being mindful not to place unnecessary restrictions on their learning.
-Hampton Trust uses Smoothwall to filter the content on the School network and also uses Securus to monitor the online behaviour of users of the network, to safeguard children from potentially harmful and inappropriate online material.
+Hampton Trust uses Smoothwall to filter the content on the School network (and School issued laptops), and also uses Securus to monitor the online behaviour of users of the network, to safeguard children from potentially harmful and inappropriate online material.
 In addition to the real time monitoring, all systems are formally reviewed annually.